 Implementing robotic process automation in healthcare is expected to be the largest driver of further automation.
-This is not difficult to understand if you are aware not only of the resultant increase of the productivity of human employees, but also of the fact that some forms of automation indirectly create not only more work for humans, but also higher value work.
+This is not difficult to understand if you are aware not only of the resultant increase in the productivity of human employees but also of the fact that some forms of automation indirectly create not only more work for humans but also higher value work.

 Scheduling, physician order entry, laboratory test-review tasks, personal health records, automation of data collection from patients in the waiting room, electronic medical records, remote test ordering and repetition of prescriptions, clinical decision–support systems, telehealth and telemedicine systems — are just a few of the large spectrum of RPA application areas in healthcare.

 Let’s take a look at them individually, to help you get a more practice-oriented idea about the deployment of robotic process automation in healthcare.
 You can also check a more comprehensive list of RPA use cases in healthcare here.

 Software robots can streamline online scheduling.
 Factors received via the appointment request, like diagnosis, location, insurance carrier, personal preferences, etc., can be gathered in a report and forwarded to a referral management representative who actually makes the appointment.